 Mexico utilizes the 1944 Water Treaty water diverted at Morelos Dam for irrigation and domestic uses in the Mexicali Valley and conveys some of the water via aqueduct to Tecate and Tijuana.
-Mexico also uses some of the NIB delivered water along with water from wells near San Luis, Sonora, for mixing with the drainage water that the U.S. continues to deliver at SIB, so that the salinity level of these waters would be useable for farming.
+Mexico also uses some of the NIB delivered water along with water from wells near San Luis, Sonora, for mixing with the drainage water that the U.S. continues to deliver at SIB, so that the salinity level of these waters would be suitable for farming.
 Mexico uses this combination of waters to irrigate 93,860 acres (38,013 hectares) in the area of the Mexicali Valley in Sonora, known as the Left Bank unit.
 Thus, Mexico was concerned about reduction of crop yields, deterioration of soil quality, and increased water salinity on the Mexican side of the river.

 6 Source: East Main Canal Wasteway + West Main Canal Wasteway + Main Drain + Two-Forty-Two Lateral - Diversion at SIB + Eleven-Mile Wasteway + Twenty-One- Mile Wasteway.
-Or, Total Deliveries - Deliveries Upstream of Morelos Dam.